Bryony Griffith: Career

 In addition to performing, Griffith leads music, singing and dance workshops all over the United Kingdom, both at folk festivals and summer schools.
 She runs and arranges music for The Shepley Singers, a mixed-voice community choir performing traditional songs, and teaches violin in Yorkshire schools.

 Other projects have included The Full English learning programme with The EFDSS and the National Coal Mining Museum at Shawlands Primary School in Barnsley and The Full English Extra with EFDSS, The NCMME, Wakefield Music Services and schools in the ex-mining town of Featherstone in West Yorkshire.
 The Full English project was nominated for Best Musical Initiative Award at the 2015 Music Teacher Awards for Excellence and in March 2016 the EFDSS resource bank won the Best Digital/Technological resource at the Music Teacher Awards.

 In 2017 Griffith joined Paul Sartin, Jim Causley and Jackie Oates to produce The Wanton Seed, a concert series celebrating the reissue of the song books Marrowbones (EFDSS 2007) and The Wanton Seed (2015) and mark the launch of Southern Harvest the new omnibus edition of The Foggy Dew and The Constant Lovers.
-She also joined Kate Locksley, Ewan McLennan and John Kirkpatrick to produce The Theatre Ballads – a piece blending historic ballads with puppetry and illustration – for Cecil Sharp House in London, and was created by Horse and Bamboo Theatre, and became a Musician in Residence at the National Coal Mining Museum for England, Yorkshire, as part of an EFDSS scheme.
+She also collaborated with Horse and Bamboo Theatre and musicians Kate Locksley, Ewan McLennan and John Kirkpatrick to produce Theatre Ballads, a piece blending historic ballads with puppetry and illustration, and became a Musician in Residence at the National Coal Mining Museum for England, Yorkshire, as part of an EFDSS scheme.
 She has become a senior lecturer on the BA (Hons) Music (Folk) degree course at Leeds College of Music, which took its first students in September 2018.